Robert Barth (resistance fighter): Soviet agent

 Barth was trained as a radio operator and went into active service in France in 1940.
 He received a wound in combat and during convalescence took a painting course at the Royal School of Art in Berlin.
 When he returned to active service in 1941, he was posted to the Eastern Front as a private.
 He was captured by Soviet forces on 2 March 1942 and transferred to a Red Army prisoner-of-war camp then moved to the Lubyanka.
-There he was recruited by Aleksandr Mikhaylovich Korotkov and trained by the NKVD in Bykovo as a parachute agent for deployment in Germany.
+There he was recruited by Aleksandr Mikhaylovich Korotkov and trained by the NKVD in Bykovo (40km east of Moscow) as a parachute agent for deployment in Germany.
 Barth was to travel into Germany with Albert Hoessler, an NKVD agent, whose mission was to contact the resistance organisation associated with Harro Schulze-Boysen and help Hans Coppi establish radio contact with Soviet intelligence.
 Barth's mission was to provide assistance to Hoessler where necessary and establish a radio link with the Soviet Union to forward intelligence received from the Schulze-Boysen resistance group.